-Many data leaks happen from time to time and the only way to secure your personal information and keep your photos safe is by not posting them, as simple as that.
+Many data leaks happen from time to time, and the only way to secure your personal information and keep your photos safe is by not posting them, as simple as that.

 Online reputation matters

-Online reputation matters for personal accounts, especially when the managers want to look at some details to verify the background history and even education of candidates for work etc… But also, it’s not about work, in fact, relationships, marriage, and social life can be affected negatively when you have a bad reputation through fake accounts, pictures, posts, and details.
+Online reputation matters for personal accounts, especially when the managers want to look at some details to verify the background history and even education of candidates for work etc… But also, it’s not about work; in fact, relationships, marriage, and social life can be affected negatively when you have a bad reputation through fake accounts, pictures, posts, and details.

 Imagine when someone you don’t even know puts your full name on his fake account and adds photos, modified pictures, and bad stuff to make you look like a bad guy or girl on Facebook.

-That’s not what you need at the end, and by posting negative comments about you online, those people will have what they were looking for.
+That’s not what you need in the end, and by posting negative comments about you online, those people will have what they were looking for.
 For that reason, it’s essential to search for yourself on the Internet and monitor your online presence not only on Facebook and social media but also on the dark web if you think that someone stole your personal details like numbers and photos.

 A colleague or competitor

 Do you have bad competitors in the workplace?
-And one of these guys is always trying to look better than you even if that needs causing problems for you in any way?
-Then, this indeed should be taken seriously.
+And one of these guys is always trying to look better than you, even if that needs causing problems for you in any way?
+Then, this, indeed, should be taken seriously.
 This is relatively true that the workplace is full of issues and competitors, but that does mean at 100% that your coworker is behind these fake accounts on Facebook.